jasonpatrickellykrause/istio-training/labs/1-installing-istio.md

 ## Installing Istio using IstioOperator

 To get started we'll initialize the default Istio operator first.
 The init command deploys the operator to the `istio-operator` image and it configures it to watch the `istio-system` namespace.
-That means we'll have to create the IstioOperator resouce in the `istio-system` namespace so it gets picked up by the operator.
+That means we'll have to create the IstioOperator resource in the `istio-system` namespace so it gets picked up by the operator.

-Let's initalize the operator first:
+Let's initialize the operator first:

 ```sh
 getmesh istioctl operator init